Workers in Hazmat Gear Spraying Toxic Pesticides on The Food We Eat

-Toxic Acres Study
+Toxic Acres

-This new peer-reviewed study shows an explosion in the toxicity of U.S. agriculture for insects over the past two decades.
+This peer-reviewed study shows an explosion in the toxicity of U.S. agriculture for insects over the past two decades.
 The study found that U.S. agriculture is 48 times more toxic to insect life than it was before neonicotinoid insecticides were first commercialized in the 1990s.
 We found that neonicotinoids account for 92 percent of this increase because they are considerably more toxic to insects and far more persistent in the environment than other commonly used insecticides.

 Other research has revealed important parts of this picture — how toxic neonicotinoids are for bees and other insects, how many pounds are used each year and how long these chemicals persist in the environment.
 This study designed a way to combine all of this information to create a “time-lapse” of impact.
 For the first time, it allows us to quantify how hazardous our agricultural lands have become for insect life by providing a way to compare changes in the toxicity of U.S. agriculture year-to-year.
 It reveals that the toxicity load has surged dramatically since neonicotinoids were introduced in the 1990s.
 It also shows an increase in the toxicity load beginning in the mid-2000s, which is when the practice of using neonicotinoids to coat the seeds of commodity crops like corn and soy began.